WISDOM TEETH REMOVAL INDOOROOPILLY

 - A food trap – food can become caught in between the wisdom tooth and the molar beside it, when food gets trapped it’s a lot harder to clean being right up the back therefore can easily cause cavities.

-When you come in for your first wisdom teeth consult, the dentist will take an OPG x-ray which will allow him to let you know how hard or easy it will be to take your wisdom teeth out.
+On your first wisdom teeth consultation, the dentist will take an OPG X-ray which will allow him to let you know how hard or easy it will be to take your wisdom teeth out.
 He will also explain any possible risks or complications that may arise in relation to what else is around your wisdom teeth.
 For wisdom teeth that are close to nerves the dentist will take a more detailed 3D scan of your jaws to better understand any complications that may arise during the removal of the wisdom teeth.
 You will also be given information sheets on the procedure and any risks or complications that may arise.
 Your dentist will explain how to prepare for your procedure.

 The removal of wisdom teeth is usually done under local anaesthesia.
 This completely blocks pain from your gums and you will stay awake during the procedure.
 You may be offered a sedative to help you relax during the procedure.
-If your wisdom teeth appear to be difficult to extract or you choose to have your teeth removed under General anaesthetic than your dentist will refer you to an oral surgeon who will make arrangements for the procedure to be done.
+If your wisdom teeth appear to be difficult to extract or you choose to have your teeth removed under General anaesthetic, the dentist will refer you to an oral surgeon who will make arrangements for the procedure to be done.

 Your dentist will discuss with you what will happen before, during and after your procedure, and any pain you might have.
 This is your opportunity to understand what will happen, and you can help prepare questions to ask about the risks, benefits and any alternatives to the procedure.
 This will help you to be informed, so you can give your consent for the procedure to go ahead, which you may be asked to do by signing a consent form.

-- X-ray examination – taking an x-ray will help the dentist assess and plan weather it’s a simple or more complex removal.
+- X-ray examination – taking x-rays will help the dentist assess and plan weather it’s a simple or more complex removal.

-- Where to have surgery – depending on the tooth, the dentist will assess and advise you on weather it can be done in the dental surgery, hospital or day surgery hospital.
+- Where to have surgery – depending on the tooth, the dentist will assess and advise you on whether it can be done in the dental surgery, hospital or day surgery hospital.

 - Driving after surgery – it is encouraged to not drive after, rather ask a family or friend in advance.